CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 The repositories have the methods to perform the available requests of the context domain.

+The different repositories inside the SDK are:
+  - `Repository`.
+Base interface that describe the minimum request of any repository, i.e. CRUD methods.
+  - `GeneralRepository`.
+Similar to the previous one, but it exists to separate a repository that is specialized to work directly for a context.
+  - `DocumentsRepository`.
+The repository that the `DocumentsContext` and the `CarbonLDP` class contains and has all the multiple services the Carbon LDP platform offers.

-Since the `CarbonLDP` repository has multiple methods, these are grouped and separated in different traits, that will later be composed to create a `DocumentRespository`:
+Since the `DocumentRespository` has a lot of methods, these are grouped and separated in different traits for having a better scalability:
   - `EventEmitterDocumentsRepositoryTrait`.
 Methods for the real-time subscriptions.
   - `SPARQLDocumentsRepositoryTrait`.
 Methods for making SPARQL queries.
   - `LDPDocumentsRepositoryTrait`.
 Methods for the CRUD and LDP action requests.
   - `QueryableDocumentsRepositoryTrait`.
 Methods for partial reading of documents.

+Resources inside the SDK are also repositories, but this are described by the `$Repository` element.
-The `$Repository` element has the same functionality, but the methods are preceded with a `$` symbol, since this interface is to describe resources functionality and to avoid data overlap its content are described by this symbol.
+This repository has the same functionality as one described before, but the methods are preceded with a `$` symbol, to avoid overlap between the repositories methods and the data of the resources.

+The main resources/repositories inside the SDK are:
+  - `ResolvablePointer`.
+The base resource/repository that has a relation to a context's repository by the `$repository` property, to delegate the behavior and not repeat the implementation code.
+  - `Document`.
+The resource that connects to the `DocumentsRepository`, and therefore also has all the services of the platform.

-Therefore the `Document` resource is a repository, which functionality is also separated in multiple traits:
+Due to the same reasons of the `DocumentsRepository`, the `Document` resource also divides its functionality in similar traits:
   - `$EventEmitterDocumentTrait`
   - `$SPARQLDocumentRepositoryTrait`
   - `$LDPDocumentRepositoryTrait`
   - `$QueryableDocumentRepositoryTrait`

 ## Registries